Tax Credits: CTC elements

 If a child or QYP dies, CTC should continue for a period of 8 weeks following the death.
 In the case of a QYP, it will continue for 8 weeks or until they would have reached the age of 20, if earlier.

-The family element is paid to each family entitled to CTC, irrespective of the number of children or QYPs in the family.
-Only one family element is payable on each claim.
+Before April 2017, the family element was paid to each family entitled to CTC, irrespective of the number of children or QYPs in the family.
+Only one family element was payable on each claim.

 A child or QYP is disabled for tax credit purposes if any rate of DLA or Personal Independence Payment (PIP) is payable for the child or QYP, or has ceased to be payable solely because they are a hospital in-patient.